Hien-Trinh/charity-lookup/README.md

 ### UML diagram

+## Criteria C: Development

+### Tools
+1. Object-oriented programming (OOP)
+2. React framework
+3. Next.js library
+4. CSS, Sass stylesheet
+5. Database
+6. MongoDB database program
+7. Global Giving API
+8. Guard clause

+### Creating the UI

+The UI (user interface) plays an important role in achieving the success criterias as it provides visuals and makes the interaction with the website’s function much more abstract, simpler.
+I chose the React framework because it supports OOP (object-oriented programming), which is highly compatible with the website.
+In addition, React integrates HTML into Javascript, which makes it easier to create dynamic webpages – website displays differently based on different conditions.

+### Creating the database

+As the client requested, the website must include a storage system that stores data on the server database.
+There is one table to classify the users.
+I used mongoDB because it stores data on the server instead of locally.

 ## Citation
 1. “Giving Statistics.”
 Charity Navigator, 2018, https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=42.
 Accessed 23 August 2022.
 2. “Usage Statistics of JavaScript as Client-side Programming Language on Websites, August 2022.”
 W3Techs, 2022, https://w3techs.com/technologies/details/cp-javascript/.
 Accessed 22 August 2022.